-The method for the analysis of the spatial distribution of surnames was further refined in a paper by Manni et al. [67], in which the SOM (self-organizing maps) grouping technique was applied to Dutch surnames.

-The authors suggested that the Y-chromosome sampling of an area exposed to migration phenomena should be performed after a preliminary selection based on surnames, when the purpose of research is to find out the genetic traits that were typical of the population living in the area before the most recent migration waves.
+The method for the analysis of the spatial distribution of surnames was further refined in a paper by Manni et al. [67], in which a clustering method called self-organizing maps (SOM), allowing to group surnames with a similar geographic distribution and origin, was applied to Dutch surnames, showing agreement with their already known features and thus validating the methodology.
+As a consequence of their results, the authors suggested that the Y-chromosome sampling of an area exposed to migration phenomena should be performed after a preliminary selection based on surnames, when the purpose of research is to find out the genetic traits that were typical of the population living in the area before the most recent migration waves.